Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Problem Setting

+We focus on a simple special case of the above switch scheduling system.
+In particular, we assume for every queue, there is a unique optimal server with the maximum service probability for that queue.
+Further, we assume that the optimal queue-server pairs form a matching in the complete bipartite graph between queues and servers, that we call the {\em optimal matching}; and that this optimal matching stabilizes every queue.

+Formally, we make the following assumption on the switch scheduling system. \begin{assumption}[Unique Optimal Matching] There is a {\em unique optimal matching}, i.e.: \begin{enumerate} \item There is a unique optimal server for each queue: $k^*_u$ is a singleton, i.e., $\Delta_{uk} > 0$ for $k \neq k^*_u$, for all $u$, \item The optimal queue-server pairs for a matching: For any $u' \neq u$, $k^*_u \neq k^*_{u'}$. \end{enumerate} \end{assumption} The assumption of a unique optimal matching essentially means that the queues and servers are solving a pure coordination problem.
+It is most applicable in settings where there is strong horizontal differentiation across jobs and servers.
+For example, in a crowdsourcing system where the ``servers'' are worker types completing different types of jobs, the unique optimal matching assumption implies there is a unique worker type best suited to each type of job.

-Our goal in this paper is to focus attention on how queueing behavior impacts regret minimization in bandit algorithms.
-We evaluate the performance of scheduling policies against the policy that schedules the (unique) optimal server in every time slot, i.e., the server $k^* : = \arg\max_{k \in [K]} \mu_k$ with the maximum mean rate $\mu^* := \max_{k \in [K]} \mu_k$.
-Let $Q(t)$ be the queue-length vector at time $t$ under our specified algorithm, and let $Q^*(t)$ be the corresponding vector under the optimal policy.
+We evaluate the performance of scheduling policies against the policy that schedules the optimal matching in every time slot.
+Let $\mathbf{Q}(t)$ be the queue-length vector at time $t$ under our specified algorithm, and let $\mathbf{Q}^*(t)$ be the corresponding vector under the optimal policy.
 We define \textit{regret} as the difference in mean queue-lengths for the two policies.
-That is, the regret is given by: We use the terms \emph{queue-regret} or simply \emph{regret} to refer to $\Psi(t)$.
+That is, the regret (vector) is given by: $\bm{\Psi}(t) := \EE\left[ \mathbf{Q}(t) - \mathbf{Q}^*(t) \right]$.

+Throughout, when we evaluate queue-regret, we do so under the assumption that the system is ``stable'' under the optimal policy, i.e., the policy that chooses the optimal matching at each time step.
+With Bernoulli distributions for the arrival and service processes and under \cref{ass:best-match}, most commonly used notions of stability \cite{neely2010stability}, including the existence of a steady-state distribution, are equivalent to the following condition: \begin{assumption}[Stability] $\epsilon_u > 0$ for all $u \in [U]$. \end{assumption} In fact, the above condition guarantees more than just the existence of a steady-state distribution for the queue-length process $\{\mathbf{Q}^*(t)\}$; in fact, the condition ensures that the process is geometrically ergodic.
-Throughout, when we evaluate queue-regret, we do so under the assumption that the queueing system starts in the steady state distribution of the system induced by the optimal policy, as follows.

-\begin{assumption}[Initial State] Both $Q(0)$ and $Q^*(0)$ have the same initial state distribution, and this is chosen to be the stationary distribution of $Q^*(t)$; this distribution is denoted $\pi_{(\lambda, \mu^*)}.$ \end{assumption}
+We also assume that the queueing system starts in the steady state distribution of the system induced by the optimal policy. \begin{assumption}[Initial State] The queueing system starts with an initial state $\mathbf{Q}(0)$ distributed according to the stationary distribution of $\mathbf{Q}^*(t)$, which we denote $\pi_{(\bm{\lambda}, \bm{\mu}^*)}$. \end{assumption} This assumption is made largely to ease the technical exposition.
+Throughout the paper, we discuss how the assumption may be weakened for each of our results.